 Medications not only have to be safe but also must contain sufficient warnings and instructions so that patients will know how to use them safely.
 A medication’s lack of clear instructions and warnings puts patients at risk.
 A plaintiff may bring a Maryland pharmacy claim against a drug manufacturer for failing to warn of the dangers of taking a medication.

-Unless a danger is obvious and widely known, the medication must provide adequate warnings concerning the medication’s risks, such as known side effects.
+Unless a danger is obvious and widely known, a medication must provide adequate warnings concerning the medication’s risks, such as known side effects.
 Warnings must also be clear and easy to understand.
 The medication also must include adequate instructions on how to take the medication safely.
 Courts will consider the knowledge and expertise of the average consumer that uses the medication.
 If a medication’s instructions are not clear enough or do not contain sufficient information so that consumers will know how to safely use the medication, the instructions are not sufficient, and the manufacturer may be liable for injuries that occur as a result.

 In cases where a patient is injured due to a lack of sufficient instructions or failure to adequately disclose risks, the patient may be able to file a Maryland injury claim and recover financial compensation for the injuries.
 Successful plaintiffs may be able to recover financial compensation for damages including medical bills, psychological suffering, future medical expenses, lost wages, and more.
 One recent study revealed that at half of the patients were using inhalers incorrectly.